Chris Pincher: Call to suspend Tory MP after groping allegations

 On Thursday, a Downing Street source said as things stood Mr Pincher would face no further action from the party and would keep the whip, allowing him to continue to sit as a Conservative MP.

-A Tory MP told the BBC they had raised concerns about Mr Pincher's behaviour to senior figures in Number 10 and the Conservative Party - including Chief Whip Chris Heaton-Harris, Nigel Adams, government whips and one of the prime minister's top advisers Ben Gascoigne.
+A Tory MP told the BBC they had raised concerns about Mr Pincher's behaviour to senior figures in Number 10 and the Conservative Party - including chief whip Chris Heaton-Harris, minister Nigel Adams, government whips and one of the prime minister's top advisers Ben Gascoigne.

-Speaking about raising concerns, the MP said: "Loads [of us] did when he was in frame for chief whip and he never got it.
+Speaking about raising concerns, the MP said: "Loads [of us] did when he was in the frame for chief whip and he never got it.
 There were concerns, none of us had proof we could use.
 He should have the whip suspended and a by-election."

 Shadow home secretary Ms Cooper told BBC Radio 4's Today programme: "This is just a total disgrace, the response from Boris Johnson, from the government to this.